 Andrew Tokely's Gardening Tips for September!

-Autumn is almost upon us, so this month we will be bringing in the rest of the harvest as well as preparing for next years crops and display.
+After the long warm summer, mornings are starting to feel like autumn with the daylight hours shortening.
+September is best spent bringing in the rest of the harvest as well as preparing for next years crops and display.

 Back to the Blog

-- Towards the end of this month I will be cutting the tops off all my main crop potatoes.
+- Towards the end of this month, I will be cutting the tops off all my main crop potatoes.
 This is to help the skins set and prevent them from getting any late blight damage.
-Once lifted the tubers are placed into Hessian sacks and put away in my cool garage for use throughout the winter months.
+Once lifted the tubers are placed into paper or hessian sacks and put away in my cool frost free garage for use throughout the winter months.